anaelChardan/TodoApp/README.md

 - default: common for all other environments
 - in_memory: no infrastructure dependencies (use only fakes)
-- test_database: only for testing database
+- test_database: only for testing database / API / Front tests
 - dev: like in_memory now
 - prod: use the infrastructure, does not work for now